UmaSangumathi/BaitMaker/README.md

 ### B) Exhaustive baits:

 Scripts:
-RunGeneratebaits.py  = Main wrapper script that calls different functions to design optimal number of baits for the given set of sequences.
+RunGeneratebaits.py  = Main wrapper script that calls different functions to design optimal number of reverse complement baits for the given set of sequences.
 DesignMinimalBaits.py = Contains the functions to design baits

 To Run: